-The Aerospace program is for students ages 15–18 and is worth three college credits.* This college course, Introduction to Space Flight, is designed to foster a basic understanding of space technology.
-The session is filled with labs, and classroom interaction.
-Topics covered include the history of space flight, propulsion theory, orbital mechanics fundamentals, Space Shuttle operations, U.S. space policy, present and future commercial, industrial, and military applications in space.
+The Aerospace program is for students ages 15-18 and is worth three college credits.* This college course, Introduction to Space Flight, is designed to foster a basic understanding of space technology.
+The session is filled with labs and classroom interaction.
+Topics covered include the history of space flight, propulsion theory, orbital mechanics fundamentals, Space Shuttle operations, U.S. space policy, and present and future commercial, industrial and military applications in space.

 Tuition includes supervised housing, on-campus meals, course fees for three college credits, classroom instruction, books and materials.
 This is a University course condensed into three weeks.

 Who: Students Ages 15-18

 When: June 25-July 14, 2023

 Tuition: $4,500.
 (There is an early discount of $200 if registration is completed by April 6, 2023).

 * We cannot guarantee that another university will accept the three college credits earned in the Aerospace program, as the ultimate decision is that of the receiving university, as with any transfer student.

 Tuition includes supervised housing, on-campus meals, classroom instruction, books and materials.
 Camps require a non-refundable $30 registration fee.